babis-k/set09121/lectures/lecture2.md

 CMake processes this and generates solution files relevent to the platform you are working on.

 Not all C++ projects use CMake or have a working config. <!-- .element: class="fragment" -->

-SFML and Box2D do.
-So we are all set. <!-- .element: class="fragment" -->

 CMake is covered more in depth in the labs. <!-- .element: class="fragment" -->